3cqs-coder/SymBot/docs/README.md

 ` or `
 mongodb://localhost:27017/SymBot
 ` should work fine, but setting up a username and password is also recommended
+		- Keep in mind when using a cloud hosted database, the disk space capacity may be different from your server or the amount of data that can be stored may be limited.
+This can cause issues with your bots and deals if your database does not have adequate disk space or latency accessing a remote database is high
-		- For better security running your own local database is recommended
+		- For better speed and security, running your own local database is recommended

 	- `signals` contains a section to use signals with SymBot.
 There is a 3CQS signals section by default.
 If you have an API key just copy it there or create an account at https://www.3CQS.com to get one.